maibananna/Course_Project/Course_Project/Code_Book/README.md

 Here are the data for the project: (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

-#You should create one R script called run_analysis.R that does the following.
+##You should create one R script called run_analysis.R that does the following.

-*Merges the training and the test sets to create one data set.
+-Merges the training and the test sets to create one data set.
-*Extracts only the measurements on the mean and standard deviation for each measurement.
+-Extracts only the measurements on the mean and standard deviation for each measurement.
-*Uses descriptive activity names to name the activities in the data set *Appropriately label the data set with descriptive activity names.
+-Uses descriptive activity names to name the activities in the data set -Appropriately label the data set with descriptive activity names.
-*Create a second, independent tidy data set with the average of each variable for each unique combination of activity and subject.
+-Create a second, independent tidy data set with the average of each variable for each unique combination of activity and subject.

-##What you will find in this repository
+#What you will find in this repository

-*CodeBook.md: information about raw and tidy data set and elaboration made to transform them *README.md: this file
+-CodeBook.md: information about raw and tidy data set and elaboration made to transform them -README.md: this file
-*run_analysis.R: R script to transform raw data set in a tidy one
+-run_analysis.R: R script to transform raw data set in a tidy one